Lokillouu/PropertyEditorSetter_UE/README.md

 ## Considerations

 - Only works in the editor (not at runtime).
-- Requires properties to have `Setter` metadata.
+- Requires properties to have `Setter` specifier.
 - Some performance overhead (allocates/deallocates temporary snapshots for each property edit, copies data a few times per edit).
 Not noticeable in most cases, but worth noting.

 ## Credits